 Have you ever wondered how to peel tomatoes when faced with pounds of them without having to deal with each individual tomato?
 I did – and I found an easier way!

-So, are you wondering if this is some crazy-new tomato peeling technique?
+So, are you wondering if this is some crazy-new technique for peeling tomatoes?
 Something different than the tried and true dunking-in-hot-water-method?
-Well, no – and yes.
-You do still dunk, but “the easy way” I’m talking about is something you don’t have to do.
+Well, yes – and no. You do still dunk in water, but the easy way to peel tomatoes that I’m talking about is something you don’t have to do.
 And when you’re faced with heaps of tomatoes in season, this is a significant time saver.

-This is the only way I peel tomatoes now after I discovered it – and it’s a lot easier than the typical method.
+This is the only way I peel tomatoes now after I discovered it, and it’s a lot easier than the typical method – really.

 If you’ve been reading AOC for awhile you’ve probably realized that I try to find the easiest way to do things (um, lazy?
 I like to think smart…).
 So years ago when I was faced with my first piles of tomatoes from the garden I simply decided to see what would happen if I didn’t cut the “x” in the bottoms first (I know, I’m a rebel like that – it’s also why I found this easy way to freeze green beans and these easy ways to garden).